Affinity Publisher

-Affinity Publisher is a desktop publishing application developed by Serif for macOS and Microsoft Windows (with an iPadOS version being developed).
-It is a part of the Affinity product line along with Affinity Photo and Affinity Designer.
+Affinity Publisher is discontinued desktop publishing application developed by Serif for macOS, Microsoft Windows and iPadOS.

+Developed as a successor to Serif’s PagePlus and first released in 2019, Affinity Publisher was part of a suite alongside Affinity Designer and Affinity Photo, respectively a vector graphics editor and raster graphics editor.

+Affinity used a perpetual license model.
+In 2025, following the purchase of Serif by Canva in 2024, it was replaced by the freemium Affinity application, bundling layout, vector and raster features together.

 Overview

 Affinity Publisher serves as a successor to Serif's own PagePlus software, which the company discontinued in August 2017 to focus on the Affinity product range.
 It has been described as an alternative to Adobe InDesign, due to its primary focus on desktop publishing workflows for both printed and online media, including common features from this industry, such as master pages, OpenType support, linked text frames, and end-to-end support for the CMYK color model.

-Affinity Publisher includes StudioLink technology, developed by Serif, which allows owners of Affinity Designer and Affinity Photo to use the vector and raster graphic editing functionality of those applications for editing content directly within Publisher (in addition to its own, smaller set of native vector and raster editing features).
+In addition to its own, smaller set of native editing features, the native vector and raster functionality of Affinity Designer and Affinity Photo can be used to edit content directly within Affinity Publisher when they are installed on the same device ("StudioLink").

 File format support

-File formats supported by Affinity Publisher (in addition to the Affinity suite's native file format) include Adobe InDesign Markup Language (IDML), Adobe Photoshop PSD, PDF, JPG, TIFF, PNG, and EPS, with export functionality for the PDF/X-1a, PDF/X-3, PDF/X-4 standards of the PDF/X file format.
+File formats supported by Affinity Publisher (in addition to the Affinity suite's native file format) include Adobe InDesign Markup Language (only import of IDML files into Publisher, no export of IDML), Adobe Photoshop PSD, PDF, JPG, TIFF, PNG, and EPS, with export functionality for the PDF/X-1a, PDF/X-3, PDF/X-4 standards of the PDF/X file format.

 The iPadOS editions of Affinity Photo and Designer also include support for Affinity Publisher files.

 Development

+Release

 The first promotional video for Affinity Publisher was shown by Serif in December 2017, demonstrating features such as the drag & drop functionality, and text flow between frames.
 A free public beta of the software was made available for both macOS and Windows on August 30, 2018.

-The first full version of Publisher (using the 1.7 version number, to align with other Affinity products) was first released on June 19, 2019, in conjunction with Serif's 2019 'Affinity Live' event, during which the company also announced the StudioLink integration features for the first time.
+The first full version of Publisher (using the 1.7 version number, to align with other Affinity products) was first released on June 19, 2019, in conjunction with Serif's 2019 'Affinity Live' event, during which the company also announced the "StudioLink" integration features for the first time.
 Publisher was made available for purchase directly from Serif's website and also available from the Mac App Store and Microsoft Store.

 Publisher was updated to version 1.8 in February 2020, introducing support for importing Adobe InDesign's IDML file format.
+Version 1.9 was released in February 2021, adding speed improvements, with Serif claiming that certain tasks would be up to 10 times as fast.

+Version 2

-Serif stated that an iPadOS version of the software was planned for release in 2020.
+Serif stated that an iPadOS version of the software was planned for release in 2020; it was eventually added in 2022 as part of the 2.0 update to the Affinity suite.